Main path analysis: Preparing a citation network

 It is necessary to prepare a citation network before starting main path analysis.
 In a citation network, the nodes represent the documents such as academic articles, patents, or legal cases.
 These nodes are connected using citation information.
 Citation networks are by nature directed because the two nodes on the opposite end of a link are not symmetrical in their roles.
-As regards to the direction, this article adopts the convention that the cited node points to the citing node, signifying the fact that knowledge in the cited node flows to the citing node.
+As for the direction, this article adopts the convention that the cited node points to the citing node, signifying the fact that knowledge in the cited node flows to the citing node.
 Citation network is also by nature acyclic, which means that a node can never chain back to itself if one moves along the links following their direction.

 Several terms related to a citation network are defined here before proceeding further.
 Heads are the nodes the direction arrow leads to.
 Tails are the nodes on other ends of the direction arrow.
 Sources are the nodes that are cited but cite no others.
 Sinks cite other nodes but are not cited.
 Ancestors are the nodes that can be traced back to from a target node.
 Descendants are the nodes that one can reach from a target if one moves along the links following their direction.